 - 5. If the wireless computer or device you want displays in the list, click its radio button to capture its MAC address.
 Otherwise, type its MAC address.
 The MAC address is found on the computer or device. - 6.
-If no device name displays, type a descriptive name for the computer or device that you are adding. - Click the Add button. - The Wireless Card Access List screen displays. - 8.
-Click the Apply button.
+If no device name displays, type a descriptive name for the computer or device that you are adding. - 7.
+Click the Add button.

+The Wireless Card Access List screen displays.